 Often called liquid gold, Argan Oil is gaining popularity as a miracle ingredient.
 It has extremely high levels of Vitamin E and 80% fatty acids which make it perfect for healing many skin ailments as well as protecting against premature aging caused by oxidation by restoring the skin's hydro-lipid layer.
 The active substances called triterpenoids that occur in Argan Oil offer amazing skin protection benefits.
-These benefits include tissue healing (scars), anti-inflammatory, sun-protective, and disinfectant properties.
+These benefits include tissue healing (scars), anti-inflammatory and sun-protective properties.
 The oil contains 80% unsaturated fatty acids and is more resistant to oxidation than olive oil.
 Argan Oil also contains 0.8% unsaponifiables (a large group of compounds also known as plant sterols or sterolins).
 Sterolins improve skin metabolism, reduce inflammation, and promote excellent moisture retention.

 Blue Tansy Oil